chrisstonedev/personal-website-11ty/src/speaking/remote-mob-programming.md

 providing a connected experience within and across modern remote teams.
 I will share my stories and cautionary advice from introducing remote mob programming practices on various teams.
 If you have ever been curious how remote mob programming can become a viable way of working, this is the talk for you!

+This talk has been submitted at multiple events but has yet to be accepted.